NeovaHealth/t4xmlrpc/README.md

 ### Motivation

-Existing xml-rcp libraries from the java world (such as apache's offering *link*) end up tossing around arrays of Objects, which in the typesafe world of scala, is not ideal and quite messy to use.
+Existing xml-rcp libraries from the java world (such as [apache's offering](http://ws.apache.org/xmlrpc/)) end up tossing around arrays of Objects, which in the typesafe world of scala, is not ideal and quite messy to use.